Storing Results

 present in the working directories from a previous job in your batch.
 However, if your scripts do leave files

-does not actively monitor them and remove them between jobs.
+in the working directories, distribute does not actively monitor them and remove them between jobs.

 In general, it is best to keep the execution of your scripts stateless: remove all temporary files and created directories such that the next job scheduled on a given compute machine does not encounter unexpected folders / files.